divaaharahap/divaaharahap/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning 🌟React js🌟
+- 🌱 I’m currently learning React js.
 - 📫 How to reach me:
 -   🔗https://www.linkedin.com/in/diva-anggreini-harahap-a68629243/
 -   🔗https://www.instagram.com/dddivva?igsh=NThxNWtlM2F2ZWVi